TuxVinyards/qqX/README.md

 Less is more:

-By using the same, less sophistcated, simple scripting language as quickemu, we can achieve far easier modding, editing & interaction ...  and thus a much more powerful interface.
-The qqX project benefits directly from all the quickemu community activity.
+By using the same, less sophistcated, simple scripting language as quickemu, we can achieve complete script handling and far easier modding. qqX can beyond being a simple front-end that is restricted to the basic quickemu API.

+Anything within quickemu can be pulled, shaped and improved.
+There is no needed to wait for official bug fixes to make their way through the system either.
+Any new input from the quickemu community activity can be directly accessed and put to work.

 Confident Linux users should quickly find themselves at home.